Galapagos Islands Guide

 Daphne Mayor and Daphne Menor are located between Santa Cruz and Santiago Islands.

-The islands are a popular stop for scientists researching the unique qualities of the Galapagos Finches, but more tourists are banned from landing here.
+The islands are a popular stop for scientists researching the unique qualities of the Galapagos Finches, but other tourists are banned from landing here.
 There are some dives available here, and you can ‘birdwatch’ from your boat as it passes by.

 Southern Islands